dstackai/dstack/docs/quickstart.md

 ```

 !!! info "NOTE:"
-    Make sure to always run the CLI from the Git repository.
+    Make sure to use the CLI from within a Git repository directory.
     When you run a workflow, dstack detects the current branch, commit hash, and local changes.

-    As long as your project is under Git, you don't have to commit local changes before using the run command.

 Once you run the workflow, dstack creates the required cloud instance(s) within a minute,
 download the dependencies, and run your workflow.
 You'll see the output in real-time as your